 How busy are you?
-I can wager that you’ll say VERY – because that’s what most of us are…. or are we? really?
+I can wager that you’ll say VERY – because that’s what most of us are…. but are we really? or are we just wasting time.

 Let’s look at some of the ways we may be filling our time with things that don’t really matter – time wasters – and how to make new habits to make more of your day instead….